cybex-gmbh/github-workflows/README.md

 ### [Pullpreview](https://github.com/pullpreview/action)

-When labeling a pull request with the "pullpreview" label, a staging environment is booted.
+When labeling a pull request with the `pullpreview` label, a staging environment is booted.
 To make this functional, some environment variables have to be stored in GitHub secrets:

 - PULLPREVIEW_BASIC_AUTH
 - PULLPREVIEW_AWS_ACCESS_KEY_ID